IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-Basic-Setup-Guide.md

 - Log entries (event- and log messages, jobs, admin task history, ..) grow over time; make sure to use UMS admin tasks to prune them regularly

-- As a Rule of Thumb
+- As a Rule of Thumb:

     * ~15 MB per firmware configuration (10 max – as noted in link below)
     * ~100kB per profile (depends on how many parameter are active)
     * ~100kB per device
     * Reserve 500MB up to 1GB space for database transaction logs for excessive DB calls (e.g. ‚ Remove unused Firmware(s)‘); this depends heavily on the used DBMS

 [Installation and Sizing Guidelines for IGEL UMS](https://kb.igel.com/endpointmgmt-6.10/en/installation-and-sizing-guidelines-for-igel-ums-57320929.html)